Dev-Familia/mua-familia/README.md

 ## About this page

-This is codebase for a page of [MUA Familia](https://muafamilia.pl) - the happiest makeup artists agency from Krakow, Poland.
+This is repository for a homepage of [MUA Familia](https://muafamilia.pl) - the happiest makeup artists agency from Krakow, Poland.

-## Credits

-This page is based on [Gridsome Liebling Starter](https://github.com/jammeryhq/gridsome-starter-liebling).